12 Expensive Products That Are Worth Their Price

 Most quality leather bags will likely run you around $1,000 or more simply because of the high-end leather.
 Ideally, you want it to be leather lined without having the extra weight.

-I’ve received lots of compliments from my leather weekender because it has a wonderful leather, it’s a classic brown tone which is nothing special, however, it is chrome tanned in Italy and has a nice pull up effect.
+I’ve received lots of compliments from my leather weekender because it has a beautiful leather, it’s a classic brown tone which is nothing special.
+However, it is chrome tanned in Italy and has a nice pull-up effect.
 What that means is if I pull on the leather, it creates a different effect.
-Also if I scratch it, I see a scratch mark but then if I rub on it with my finger, it secretes some oils and the scratch mark is hardly ever visible.
-This kind of leather creates a wonderful patina over time that is lived in and unique to you and the experiences you had with your bag.
+Also if I scratch it, I see a scratch mark but then if I rub on it with my finger, it secretes some oils, and the scratch mark is hardly ever visible.
+This kind of leather creates a beautiful patina over time that is lived in and unique to you and the experiences you had with your bag.

-I can use it when I travel over the weekend or just as a carry-on, or simply as a bag that I bring to go to the gym.
+I can use it when I travel over the weekend or just as a carry-on, or as a bag that I bring to go to the gym.
 Because of the leather, this kind of bag will be unique.
-No one else will have one like you and it’s simply much more stylish and elegant than a nylon bag or a canvas bag.
+No one else will have one like you, and it’s just much more stylish and elegant than a nylon bag or a canvas bag.
 It will also last longer and therefore, the cost per wear is low.

 Quality OTC Socks